 This blog was originally created in 2011 to chronicle our son’s journey with leukemia.
 It was the most convenient way to keep family and friends informed of his frequent medical updates. *(Archived Posts are in the column to the right).
 As Jesse battled this relentless disease, so many came along our family’s side.
 The continuous love, support and prayers made our journey more bearable.
 It was amazing to receive that kind of support from all over the world.

-But after Jesse went to Heaven, we eventually deactivated this site.
-March 6th of 2015, marked his two year anniversary, and I felt moved to share Jesse’s brave story with the public.
-He was a remarkably strong young man who touched many people’s lives.
-He not only battled cancer like a true warrior but fought to rebound from his neurological damage.
+March 6th of 2015, marked Jesse’s two year anniversary in Heaven and now I feel moved to share his brave story with the public.
 My hope is that you will be blessed by his story and possibly find resources or ideas that will help you.

 Overview of Jesse’s Journey